lambdaclass/starknet_stack/README.md

 - On the explorer, you can browse blocks and see the transactions they include, along with the status of its proof:
 	- The `Local verification` field indicates whether the proof is available and if it has been verified on the browser.
 If, after waiting a few seconds, the field says `Verified`, it means the explorer has retrieved the proof and it has been verified on the browser.
 If it's `Pending`, the proof has not yet been made available by the watcher prover.

+> You can enable or disable block verification on the browser by setting `ENABLE_BLOCK_VERIFICATION` to `true` or `false` respectively in the environment that runs the explorer.
+If it is not set, it will default to disabling it.
+The included [`docker-compose.yaml`](https://github.com/lambdaclass/kraken_zk_stack/blob/5006cc367b3dffe1a6fb5158fe72181e3e7c3c69/docker-compose.yml#L131) deploys the explorer configured to retrieve proofs locally and with block verification enabled

 ### How to store proofs on S3

 As mentioned, the proofs are saved by default on the file system, but the option exists to save them on S3 buckets.
 In order to set this up, the following environment variables need to be set in docker-compose.yml for the [`watcher_prover` container](https://github.com/lambdaclass/starknet_stack/blob/8ff555d2dfb5bd3631f9bf6c81a602b63a35f5b4/docker-compose.yml#L93C11-L93C29):